Kick off and Module 1

 Module 1 for students only: The best of both worlds - The potentials and pitfalls of mutual value co-creation in-between academia and practice

 An industrial PhD is a PhD like all other PhDs.
 At the same time, an industrial PhD research is also a unique form of research and practice knowledge co-creation.
 The objective of the industrial PhD is the same as a traditional PhD education, but the process toward the end goal is different because the industrial PhD researcher’s position between practice and research comes with special opportunities and challenges.
-Experience from the industrial PhD program informs us that these opportunities and challenges transcend academic disciplines and scientific traditions, so this introductory module focuses on the special role of the industrial PhD researcher.
+Experience from the industrial PhD programme informs us that these opportunities and challenges transcend academic disciplines and scientific traditions, so this introductory module focuses on the special role of the industrial PhD researcher.

 With this module we would like to enable you to proactively position yourself and navigate in a field characterized by a variety of stakeholders with different conceptions of quality and value.
 How do you simultaneously create value in the research project for your host organization, your field of research, society, and yourself.